Something to keep the juices going.

-Actually it`s very similar to art-directing
+Actually it`s very similar to art-directing.

 Doing Dinner events: You brainstorm, want to be "cutting" edge, come up with ideas and discard them, do layouts on a round plate not a square screen, put together a presentation and show the effort and passion you put in the past weeks to an audience full of expectation.
 And you hope they digest it easily and can`t get enough of it.